Process of Gemstone finishing:-

 - The worker saves his finger tips covering them with balloons.

 - The shape and causes of color in gemstone is decided giving directions to rough gem crystal with fingers on fast running metal plate.

 - Nowadays most of gem cutting units in Jaipur use technology developed by Israel.

 - Pre-shaping rough gem crystal with hands on motor run metal plates.

-Then size of preformed gemstone was finalized on machine called as “MM machine” in general market.
+Then size of preformed gemstone was finalised on machine called as “MM machine” in general market.

 - Each and every crystal was checked with vernier calipers or MM watch (Technically called as Milimeters Gauze) Then gemstones are transferred to another process called as Dopping.

 - Dopping involves pasting calibrated gemstones on Dopstick.

 - Dopstick is a handheld device with different angles marked on it and these angles help in making facets on calibrated gemstones at a particular angle for maximum brilliance.